wilfz/CLCL/README.md

 The clipboard is an area where different applications can exchange data.
 For example, when you copy text in Notepad and paste it in Word, both applications use the clipboard.

-### Clipboard format
+### Clipboard formats:
-The clipboard can hold multiple formats at once.
+The clipboard can hold multiple formats simultaneously.
 For example, if you copy text in Notepad, the following four formats will be stored in the clipboard (Windows 10/11):

 	・UNICODE TEXT
 	・LOCALE
 	・TEXT
 	・OEM TEXT

 If you copy in Excel or Access, even more formats will be sent to the clipboard.

-CLCL's default settings are:

-	・UNICODE TEXT - Text
+By default CLCL is configured to preserve:
+- UNICODE TEXT (text)
-	・BITMAP - Bitmap
+- BITMAP (images)
-	・DROP FILE LIST - File
+- DROP FILE LIST (files)

-These formats will be saved in the history.
-You can also save other formats in the history by using the optional "Filter".
+Use the "Filter" option in Settings to customize which formats are to be saved.

 ## History
-This is the history of data copied to the clipboard.
-Newly copied data is added to the top of the history.
+Newly copied data is added at the top of the history.

 A single history item contains multiple clipboard formats.
+Use the "Format" option in Settings to register preferred formats and control priority when displaying items.
 The clipboard format with the highest priority is displayed in the menu and viewer.
-Priority is set in the "Format" tab of CLCL Options.

 The number of history items to keep is set in the "History" tab of CLCL Options.

-The "Filter" tab controls which formats are added to the history.
+The "Filter" option in Settings determines which formats are added to the history.

 ## Templates
-Templates can be used to register commonly used data such as standard phrases.
+Save frequently used data such as standard phrases, text snippets, URLs as templates.
 You can add folders to organize them into hierarchical structures and give names to items.

+**To Add an Item:**
+1. In Viewer, select the clipboard or an history item
-To add a template item, open the viewer, select the history item, and select "Add to Templates" from the menu.
+2. Right-click to get the context menu and choose "Add to Templates"
-Select the folder you want to add in the tree, and select "Create New" from the menu to create an item by loading the contents of an empty item or file.

-To add a folder, open the viewer, right-click on the location in the templates where you want to add it, and select "Create Folder."

-To rename a folder or item, open the viewer, select the item you want to rename, right-click on it, and select "Rename."
+3. Optionally choose a subfolder where to store the item.

+**To Add a Folder:**
+1. Right-click in Viewer on Template or a subfolder thereof
+2. Choose "New folder" from the context menu

+**To Rename Items/Folders:**
+1. Open Viewer
+2. Select the item
+3. Right-click and choose "Rename"

+**To assign a Hotkey for an Item:**
+1. In Viewer right-click on a template item
+2. Choose "Set Hotkey ..." from the context menu

-"Clear Name" erases the name you set and displays the item's contents as the name.
+**Clear Name** erases the previous name and displays the item's contents as the name.
 If you name an item "-", it will be displayed as a separator in the menu.
 The format and data in the item will be ignored.

-If you add & to the name, the character following it will be used as the shortcut key in the menu.
+If you add **&** to the name, the character following it will be used as the shortcut key in the menu.
 If you want to display & itself in the menu, use &&.

 Right-click on a template item to display the menu and select "Hotkey Settings" to assign a hotkey to the template item.
-Pressing that key will send the template item directly to the clipboard without displaying the menu, and will paste it directly if "Paste" is enabled.
+Pressing that key sends the template item directly to the clipboard without displaying the menu, and pastes it directly if "Paste" is enabled.
-You can check the registered hotkeys in the list display area of the viewer.
+You can see the registered hotkeys in the list view of the viewer.
 If you select other template items, they will be displayed in the status bar.

 There is no limit to the number of template items or the clipboard format.